EXPLAINER: A look at toughest US sanctions facing Russia

 Reluctant to split with ally Germany, Biden has warded off repeated attempts in Congress to impose financial sanctions on any company or person that does business that involves Nord Stream 2, effectively making it financially impossible for the pipeline to operate.
 It's unclear if the U.S. might still impose its own sanctions on Nord Stream 2, to amplify the actions that Germany just took.

-Biden made clear in recent weeks that Nord Stream had no chance if Russia invaded Ukraine. ’Then there will be no longer a Nord Stream 2.
+Biden insisted in recent weeks that Nord Stream had no chance if Russia invaded Ukraine.
+“Then there will be no longer a Nord Stream 2.
 We will bring an end to it,” Biden said.

 —-

+Tuesday’s actions included hitting civilian leaders in Russia’s leadership hierarchy and two Russian banks considered especially close to the Kremlin and Russia’s military, with more than $80 billion in combined assets.
+That includes freezing all of those banks' assets under U.S. jurisdiction.

+But U.S. officials emphasized Washington still could take more of Russia's banks, including its biggest, offline with a push of a button.

-Overall, the U.S. and its allies aim to impose sanctions that compel Putin to change his ways, while minimizing the harshest impacts on ordinary Russians and any collateral economic damage on the U.S. and European allies.
+Overall, the U.S. and its allies aim to impose sanctions that compel Putin to change his ways, while hoping to minimize the harshest impacts on ordinary Russians and any collateral economic damage on the U.S. and European allies.

 Sanctions are imposed on individuals listed on a Specially Designated Nationals and Blocked Persons List through the Treasury Department’s Office of Foreign Assets Control.

-Also known as SDNs, the list includes individuals and companies owned or controlled by, or acting on behalf of a targeted country.
+Also known as SDNs, the list includes individuals and companies owned, controlled by or acting on behalf of a targeted country.
 Traditionally, their assets will be blocked and the U.S. is almost completely prohibited from dealing with SDNs.
 Individuals, groups, companies and even aircraft can be given this designation.

 Additionally, sectoral sanctions are an option to damage the economy.
 Sectoral sanctions apply to specific Russian firms — such as energy, finance, technology and defense — to be included on the Sectoral Sanctions Identifications List.
 Sectoral sanctions will limit some trade but will permit some transactions.

-Specifically, new sanctions would likely hit Putin, his family and his circle — Republican lawmakers are itching to sanction the former Olympic gymnast that news reports have identified as Putin's romantic partner — along with Russia's privileged oligarchs.

-Other targets would likely include Russia's banks and financial system at large and Russia's military leaders, military and their funding sources, among others.

-For historical context, Western sanctions issued when Russia invaded and annexed Crimea in 2014 included limits on trade, the blocking of assets under American jurisdiction and limits on access to the U.S. financial system, which are maintained to this day on at least 735 individuals, entities and vessels, according to the Office of Foreign Assets Control.
+For historical context, Western sanctions issued when Russia invaded and annexed Crimea in 2014 included limits on trade, the blocking of assets under American jurisdiction and limits on access to the U.S. financial system.
+Those restrictions are maintained to this day on at least 735 individuals, entities and vessels, according to the Office of Foreign Assets Control.

 —-